-As of a few years ago, Colt stopped making the standard Lightweight Commander in 9mm, and only offers the Wiley Clapp edition.
+Colt doesn't offer the traditional Lightweight Commander anymore but does still make the Wiley Clapp edition.
 They do still offer the entry-level Lightweight Commander in .45 caliber, but the WC model adds some additional features worth considering.

 Besides the standard LWC frame/slide and Commander ring hammer, the Wiley Clapp models add 25 LPI checkering on the grip and mainspring, beavertail safety, an undercut trigger guard, Series 70 firing system, and a really intriguing smoky finish.
 It's very well appointed, and one of the better picks as a CCW gun in their current catalog.